39 Ways to Turn Off the Chatter in Your Head About Food

 But here's the deal—you have the power to quiet those negative thoughts.
 Once you learn to rewire your brain and recognize your triggers, those blaring thoughts will simmer down to a whisper and eventually completely disappear so you can stay on track and make decisions about food that you can feel good about.
-Here are 25 surefire ways to quiet down the voice tempting you and to keep your diet on track!
-Check 'em out and then be sure to try out these 15 Easy Ways to Reset Your Diet for if you fall off the wagon.
+Thanks to a few pointers from nutritionists and online health coaches, here are some easy ways to switch your focus and how to stop thinking about food.

 To stop negative internal dialogue and the feelings of anxiety that come along with it, pick a spot on the wall to stare at.
 And then follow clinical hypnotist Margo Drucker's instructions: "Loosen your jaw and let your tongue relax," she says.
 "Slowly begin to expand your peripheral vision to include all the space around the spot.
 Then, expand your vision out to the sides, up to the ceiling and down to the floor.
 Always keeping your eyes on that spot.
 Expand it even more, so much so that you can imagine becoming aware of the space behind you.
 This will immediately put a stop to that internal chatter or anxious feeling.
 The beautiful thing about it is that it can be done anywhere, anytime.
 You can even use the forehead of the person you're talking to as your focal point.
 It's that simple."